The Walls of Bologna

 The first visible remains of a set of walls belong to one built to meet this need.
 Its date of construction is not known but is somewhere between the 4th and 10th centuries.
 It was probably based in part on the Roman wall but enclosed a significantly smaller area, as Bologna was much smaller in those difficult centuries than it had been in Roman times.

-This set of walls is shown in red on the map above.
-The green semicircle shows a presumed extension to enclose the area occupied by the Lombards after their conquest of the city in the 8th century and includes the location described in a previous post, Santo Stefano – Bologna’s Mystical Past.
+This set of walls is shown in blue on the map above.
+There was thought to have been an extension to these walls to enclose the area occupied by the Lombards after their conquest of the city in the 8th century and it would have included the location described in a previous post, Santo Stefano – Bologna’s Mystical Past.

 Bologna wall selenite